-My principal research interest is the mathematical modeling of emergent behaviour in complex biological systems.
-This phenomenon is manifest in pattern formation in physical, chemical and biological systems (such as swarming/clustering behaviour of cells and other microorganisms).
-In biology, the internal dynamics of cells and their interactions with the environment orchestrate collective behaviour at the macroscopic scale.
-This gives rise to phase transitions, signalling dramatic changes in immune response, from containment to uncontrolled spread of infection.
-For this research, I use methods from statistical physics and dynamical systems (bifurcation theory) to model both the microscopic intra-cellular biochemical kinetics and the emergent behaviour of large numbers of cells interacting with their chemical environment, in a self-consistent way.
-The principal mechanism of interest is chemotaxis, and I am collaborating with Dr Francis Lin (Univ.
-Of Manitoba, Physics) and his group to complement their single-cell experimental studies in chemotaxis with modelling and simulation.
-In addition, we are building single-cell models (currently, neutrophils) to explain memory effects that are seen in experiments, by coupling the dynamics inside and on the surface of the cell with the extracellular environment.
-In parallel with this, we are developing a model for the morphology of cells, in an attempt to explain their changes of shape in the presence of a chemotactic field.
+My principal research interest is the mathematical modeling of complex biological systems.
+One aspect is pattern formation (such as swarming/clustering behaviour of cells and other microorganisms).
+The second aspect is modelling the internal dynamics of cells and their interactions with the environment.
+The latter orchestrates collective behaviour at the macroscopic scale, giving rise to phase transitions, signalling dramatic changes in immune response, from containment to uncontrolled spread of infection.
+The mechanisms of interest are chemotaxis and electrotaxis, and I am collaborating with Dr Francis Lin's group (Univ.
+Of Manitoba, Physics) to complement their single-cell experimental studies.
+I have formulated a delay model for chemotactic memory through G-protein activation, by coupling the dynamics inside and on the surface of the cell with the extracellular environment.
+Also, we are formulating a electro-hydrodynamical model to attempt to explain proton currents and cytoplasmic streaming inside of cells, based on experiments on behaviour of individual cells in an electric field.

-Another interest is in close binary star systems, and modelling their tidal and oscillation properties in order to explain observational data on orbital period changes, particularly in subdwarf B-type binary systems.
+A separate interest is in close binary star systems, and developing a model for stellar winds in subdwarf B-type binary systems, in order to explain observational data on orbital period changes in these systems.
 This work is in collaboration with Dr. D. Kilkenny (Univ.
 Western Cape, South Africa) and Dr. A.E.
-Lynas-Gray (Univ. of Oxford, UK).
-In particular, in Summer 2015, we started a project on the effects of stellar winds arising from the late-type secondary in these systems caused by irradiation by thehot subdwarf primary component, and the interaction of the wind with the magnetic field of the secondary, to try to explain the observed period changes in these systems.
+Lynas-Gray (Univ. of Oxford, UK), and a continuation of a project on the effects of stellar winds arising from the late-type secondary in these systems caused by irradiation by the hot subdwarf primary component.
+We are attempting to model the interaction of the wind with the magnetic field of the secondary, to try to explain the observed period changes in these systems, several of which cannot be explained by other mechanisms (e.g., Applegate mechanism, exoplanets, gravitational radiation).

-Under contract to Newcastle Innovation Ltd. (Callaghan, New South Wales, Australia), I am currently developing a fast algorithm for analyzing 2D NMR spectra.
-The goal is to replace current methods based on the Fast Fourier Transform, with a fast method for obtaining higher-resolution 2D spectra, with application to reliable early detection of breast cancer.
-In addition, I am collaborating with Dr Anuraag Shrivastav (Biology, Univ. of Winnipeg) for mathematical modelling of breast cancer, and cell's response to therapeutic agents, using delay differential equations and numerical modelling.
-Finally, with Dr P. Shivakumar, I am developing a feedback control algorithm to automatically deliver insulin to diabetic patients, based on blood glucose readings.
+Under contract to Newcastle Innovation Ltd. (Callaghan, New South Wales, Australia), I completed development of a fast algorithm for analyzing 2D NMR spectra.
+The goal was to replace current methods based on the Fast Fourier Transform, with a fast method for obtaining higher-resolution 2D spectra, with application to reliable early detection of breast cancer.
+The software developed will be used to clean up raw data acquired on a NMR spectrometer prior to submitting for classification of these spectra for disease diagnosis.